A.R.I.S.E. Re-Entry Institute — KRE8ivU Multimedia Academy

 Asset-Based Assessment

 During intake, we document not just barriers but assets: prior work experience, creative interests, family support, technical skills, transportation resources, housing stability.
-This shapes mentorship allocation—unstable housing gets priority for emergency funds; strong family support gets family engagement modules.
+This shapes mentorship allocation — unstable housing gets priority for emergency funds; strong family support gets family engagement modules.
+We meet people where they are, and we build from strength.

-The A.R.I.S.E. financial model combines grant funding (operations), stipends (participant support), and earned revenue (equipment rental + booking commissions) to create a path toward sustainability.
+The A.R.I.S.E. financial model combines grant funding (operations), paid wages (participant compensation at $20/hr — not stipends), and earned revenue (equipment rental + booking commissions) to create a clear path toward long-term sustainability.

 Revenue Streams